Trustpilot

 Highlights

-• 🥂 Share evening braais (BBQs) and delicious meals with your like-minded group of over 50s travellers, making memories and friendships that last a lifetime.
+• Share evening braais (BBQs) and delicious meals with a like-minded group of over travellers, making memories and friendships that last a lifetime.

-• 🌊 Explore South Africa’s stunning coast, with optional surfing, whale watching, wine tasting, safaris, delicious cuisine, and golden beaches on your days off.
+• Explore South Africa’s stunning coast, with optional whale watching, wine tasting, surfing, safaris and golden beach trips on your days off.

 Knysna, Western Cape, South Africa